The best COBOL online courses provide a simple way to learn the COBOL programming language through distance learning at home.

 One of the best online cybersecurity courses we've covered comes from the US-based NexGenT.
 It offers beginner and advanced courses and has a great payment plan: you pay $0 up front any only begin payment once you’ve graduated and your IT career has started.
 Its self-guided programs and platforms won’t be the best option for everyone but if you’re serious about a job in cybersecurity, this could be the option for you.

-IBM has recognised COBOL as an “important language on the modern mainframe” and has created the COBOL resource Hub for students to get to grips with the language.
+IBM has recognized COBOL as an “important language on the modern mainframe” and has created the COBOL resource Hub for students to get to grips with the language.

 With a foot in the mainframe industry, IBM’s resource center has lots of videos on COBOL.
 To get started, watch the recording of the "A Beginner’s practical approach to COBOL" webinar that answers some of the basic questions for those unfamiliar with the language.
 While you’ll get an overview of COBOL concepts in the recording, the "Introduction to COBOL programming language" is where you’ll get to write your first COBOL program.